St. Elijah (Elias) the Prophet, Patron and Spiritual Father of the Carmelite Order.

 26 They shouted “Answer us, Baal!” and they kept dancing around the altar they had built.
 But no answer came.

 (I can't help but laugh at this part.
-Prophet Elijah has a sense of humor I guess :)
+Prophet Elijah has a sense of humor I guess :) 27 At noon Elijah started making fun of them:

 “Pray louder!
 He is god!
 Maybe he is day-dreaming or relieving himself, or perhaps he’s gone off on a trip!
-Or maybe he’s sleeping, and you’ve got to wake him up!
+Or maybe he’s sleeping, and you’ve got to wake him up!”

 28 So the prophets prayed louder and cut themselves with knives and daggers